trason-trail-races/oer/raceinfo.md

 Please label drop bags with your name and bib number.
 Items will be transported from Start to Finish.
 Bags will be provided for folks taking the shuttle bus.

-Drop locations are at the following aid stations:
+Drop locations are allowed at the following aid stations:

 <ol>
-	<li>Foresthill Elementary School: Start for all races, and mile 19.5 mile for the 100k and 50m.</li>
+	<li>Foresthill Elementary School: Start for all races; and mile 19.5 mile for the 100k and 50m.</li>
-	<li>Rucky Chucky: Mile 35 for the 100k and 50m, mile 16 for the 50k</li>
+	<li>Rucky Chucky: Mile 35 for the 100k and 50m; mile 16 for the 50k</li>
 	<li>Green Gate: Mile 41.3 for the 100k</li>
 </ol>